Amisha-Srivastava14/vehicle_movement_/README.md

 index.html: Contains the structure of the webpage and includes the map container and the "Start" button. style.css: Defines the styling for the map, button, and basic layout. app.js: Handles the map initialization, vehicle movement logic, and button functionality. sport-car.png: The custom icon used for the vehicle.
+OR you can use image icon url directly.